Nobby Beach

 The revitalisation works will be delivered in two stages:

-Stage 1 works are scheduled to commence in early October 2025 and include:
+Stage 2 works are scheduled to commence on the evening of 27 January 2026 and will include:

-• Establishment of temporary construction areas with fencing to safely separate works from pedestrians and motorists
+Establishing a construction area with site fencing to safely separate the work area from pedestrians and motorists

 Parking impacts